-The Village of Fox Lake enforced all ordinances in Year 12 and there were 11 code enforcement violations regarding erosion control, fill or drainage.
-These violations were Reported to the Community Development Department (formerly Building and Zoning) and were investigated by our WDO enforcement Officer and remedied immediately in full compliance.
+The Village enforced all ordinances in Year 13 and there were 81 inspections completed where 16 were WDO code violations.
+These violations were reported to the Community Development Department and were investigated by our WDO Enforcement Officer and remedied immediately in full compliance.